-Also applies to PEO-Managed Programs where the Service was not included in latest Milestone Decision and Doctrine Command-and in the Office of the SSM (see Figure 1).
+Commands are supported by full-time portfolio managers, each a senior civilian in five designated commands-U.S. Army Materiel Command, Installation Management Command, Cyber Command, Medical Command, and Training and Doctrine Command-and in the Office of the SSM (see Figure 1).
 The five commands are mission-organized and have expertise in specific portfolio groups.
 Because no single command is mission-oriented to oversee the knowledge-based services portfolio group, the Office of the SSM retains this portfolio for management.